KristinaRiemer/MassResponseToTemp/DataLocation.md

 ### Getting coordinates:

+**FINISHED 6/10/14** (using Census file as lookup, check new coordinates are in US and add to specimen file)

 * Geocode function in R goes through Google Maps, and they limit queries to 2,500 a day.
 This isn't currently a problem with a single species, but it will be a problem with many species because will definitely exceed that limit.
 * Possible solutions:
     - Combo of createMaps and memoise?
 Don't quite understand how that would work yet.
 See third bullet here: http://cran.r-project.org/web/packages/toaster/NEWS